Mt. San Antonio College to UCLA

 What GPA do I need to transfer from Mt.
 San Antonio College to UCLA for Business Economics?

-Can I use IGETC to satisfy general education requirements when transferring from Mt.
-SAC to UCLA Business Economics?
+Can I use IGETC when transferring from Mt.
+San Antonio College to UCLA for Business Economics?

 Explore More